Legal

 When it's done right, you can remain reassured that your employees and public people are fully protected.
 Leaving you to concentrate on growing a successful business.

-Create a policy on duty of care
+How to create a policy on duty of care

 The first step employers should take is to create a policy that outlines duty of care.